ehemmerlin/bitbucket-client-side-extensions-template/README.md

 ## Using a template to build your plugin

-By default this template have a few a pre-defined plugin keys that should be unique for every plugin.
+By default, this template has a few pre-defined plugin keys that should be unique for every plugin.

-To build your own custom plugin you should rename the **group id**, **artifact id** and the **plugin key** values:
+To build your plugin you should rename the **group id**, **artifact id** and the **plugin key** values:

  - artifact id: `bitbucket-plugin-template`
  - group id: `com.atlassian.myapp`
  - plugin key: `com.atlassian.myapp.bitbucket-plugin-template`

 You should find and replace those values in all of the files:

  - `config/webpack.constants.js` - `PLUGIN_KEY` const
  - `pom.xml` - `groupId` and `artifactId` tags
  - `package.json` - `name` field